databricks/terraform-databricks-examples/examples/adb-teradata-demo/README.md

 ### Common issues:

 1. `kex_exchange_identification: read: Connection reset by peer`: you need to wait for the vmbox to start, try again in a few minutes.
+2. `vt-x is not available (verr_vmx_no_vmx)`: This is because you've altered the VM size and chose a size that's incompatible with gen2 image.
+You should choose VM that supports: `Nested Virtualization: Supported`.
+Please refer to: https://learn.microsoft.com/en-us/azure/virtual-machines/generation-2 for compatibility.
+As we are doing SSH twice, you need nested Virtualization.